Agniva2006/t5-fine-tuning/README.md

 ---
 ## sample
-hat are common symptoms of lung cancer?
+what are common symptoms of lung cancer?

 Model Answer (Educational):
  -Common symptoms of lung cancer may include: